Novean-Institute-of-Standards/NIS-Standards/Navigation/PortInterchange/Protocol.md

 The *Approach Vector* and *Take-off Vector* are separate direction indicators moving towards and away from a location, respectively.
 For vehicles on an Approach Vector, a location may have a lower speed and right-of-way guidelines for the purpose of taxiing out of the vector and onto a final landing point.
 For vehicles intending to take off,  location-specific guidelines may be made concerning right-of-way when entering a Take-off Vector.

 #### Vertical Take-off and Landing (VTOL) concepts
+further discussion on this set of concepts is needed.

 ## Implementation

 ### For Pilots and Navigators
-**Speed Zone.**  For pilots approaching a location piloting vehicles that may not be able to completely slow their vehicle to the indicated limit *before* approaching the alignment zone, should start to reduce speed *before* entering the speed zone to ensure this limit is attainable.
+**Speed Zone.**  For pilots approaching a location piloting vehicles that may not be able to completely slow their vehicle to the indicated limit *before* approaching the alignment zone, *must* start to reduce speed *before* entering the speed zone to ensure this limit is attainable.
 Along with adhering to the speed limits, a pilot approaching a location and moving within the speed zone should begin to alter their course from a pointing straight line towards a location's waypoint, to one that is a tangent to the boundary of the alignment zone, placing the waypoint on the L/R side.

 **Alignment Zone.**  This zone may also have a higher density of traffic, therefore pilots should be increasingly more cautious when entering and leaving this zone.
 When pilots are departing from a location and are in the Alignment zone to the speed zone, their waypoint can be changed another in regards to their destination, and then may proceed in a straight vector towards it, while yielding to any traffic merging in from the Speed Zone.